gkjohnson/threejs-sandbox/lens-effects/README.md

 # Improvements

+** Grain **
+- Allow noise to darken pixels.
+- Add colored noise

+** Distortion **
 - Base the image distortion based on camera FoV and correct view normal.
-- Allow noise to darken pixels.
 - Look into Brown Conrady distortion
 - Assume a normal hemispherical lens when computing normals based on the widest resolution edge.
 At the moment it uses something closer to an oval model because of aspect ratio of the canvas.
-- Add more sample iterations to the chromatic distortion so it smooths out.
 - Make parameters physically based.
 - Add option to adjust camera's FoV.
-- Add colored noise
+- Update shader so chroma samples define quantity is replaced in the shader and we can unroll the loop

 # References